-For the duration of the COVID-19 measures, our DSL and deputy DSLSs are unlikely to receive their refresher training.
+For the duration of the COVID-19 measures, some DSL and deputy DSLSs are unlikely to receive their refresher training.
 In line with government guidance, our trained DSLs and deputy DSLs will be classed as trained even if they cannot receive this training.
+Most of our DSLs were updated in the December training.